iterative/dvc.org/static/docs/understanding-dvc/collaboration-issues.md

 simply "tribal knowledge" but are still difficult to implement, reuse, and manage.

-To make progress in this challenge, many areas of the ML experimentation process need to be formalized.
+To make progress on this challenge, many areas of the ML experimentation process need to be formalized.
 Many common questions need to be answered in an unified, principled way: